-5. West Devon Borough Council Climate Change and Biodiversity Action Plan Framework
+5. South Hams District Council Climate Change and Biodiversity Action Plan Framework

-We began the process of developing an action soon after the declaration of a Climate Change and Biodiversity Emergency.
-This started with us beginning to understand our own carbon emissions as an Authority, what followed was a collective effort from all our services to begin to pull together a list of actions that could ultimately form our Action Plan.
+We began the process soon after the declaration of a Climate Change and Biodiversity Emergency this started with us beginning to understand our own carbon emissions as an Authority and then what followed was a collective effort from all our services to begin to pull together a list of actions that could ultimately form our Action Plan, this was then consulted on during January 2020

-Our work began with establishing 13 areas that reflect the priorities of the residents and business within West Devon.
+Our work to date and engagement activities began with establishing 13 areas that reflect the priorities of the residents and business within South Hams.
 These 13 areas form the basis of the approach to the delivery of the Action Plan and can be grouped into four objectives that align strongly with the themes of many other leading cities and we believe will help us meet our two primary goals